janvanmansum/easy-bag-index/src/test/resources/database/README.md

 When testing with the [`run.sh` scripts], a database is required. `db.properties` and `db.script` are the basis of this database and will be copied by `debug-init-env.sh` to the `data` directory when setting up the test environment.
-These scripts are pre-generated based on the aforementioned `database.sql` file.
+These scripts are pre-generated based on the aforementioned `bag-index.sql` file.

 `generateHsqldbScripts.sh`
 --------------------------
-Running this script will make sure that `db.properties` and `db.script` will be in sync with `database.sql`.
+Running this script will make sure that `db.properties` and `db.script` will be in sync with `bag-index.sql`.
 This is typically done when the latter changes. **Note that this script is run from the project's root directory; _NOT_ from this directory.**

 ```